Topanga State Park: American

+Businesses that remained included Cholada Thai, Malibu Feed Bin, Reel Inn, Topanga Ranch Motel, and Wylie’s Bait & Tackle Shop.
+On January 8, 2025, the Palisades Fire destroyed the structures housing these businesses.
+The fire also damaged a habitat site for monarch butterflies in Lower Topanga Canyon.

 Natural history

 Geologically, the park has many sedimentary sandstone rock formations, marine fossils, exposed faults, and volcanic intrusions.

 Flora

 The primary habitats in the park are of the Coastal sage scrub and montane chaparral and woodlands ecoregions.
 In Trippet Ranch there is a significant area of California oak woodland.
 The smaller habitats include bay laurel woodland (Umbellularia californica), walnut woodland (Juglans californica), and grassland savannah.
 The various types of plants and habitats are due to microclimate differences across the park.

 Fauna

 There are over eighty mammal species and more than sixty reptile and amphibian species.
 Snakes present include the Southern Pacific rattlesnake (Crotalus oreganus helleri).
 Topanga State Park is home to many species of migratory and resident bird species.